rsubtil/controller_icons/README.md

 ## Installation

+> This is the Godot 3.x version.
+For the Godot 4.x version, check the [master branch](https://github.com/rsubtil/controller_icons/tree/master)

 The minimum Godot version is 3.3, but has been tested successfully on 3.4 and 3.5.
-Support for the upcoming 4.0 will be available later on.

 Download this repository and copy the `addons` folder to your project root directory.